borttappat/splix/README.md

 ## Overview

-Septix automatically sets up a virtualized router environment where your primary network interface is passed through to a router VM, providing strong isolation between work and leisure environments while maintaining reliable network connectivity.
+Splix automatically sets up a virtualized router environment where your primary network interface is passed through to a router VM, providing strong isolation between work and leisure environments while maintaining reliable network connectivity.

 ### Architecture